MechanicalDragon0687/BAX/README.md

 In the case above, there're two animations (0 and 1), animation 0 has both animations (top and bottom) and a config file, while animation 1 has only a top screen animation.

-###### Personal code is licensed under the GPL v2.0 license (NOT 3.0 OR ANY THAT COME AFTER IT), everything under "/source/fatfs" is licensed either under FatFS' license (MIT) or GPLv2
+###### Personal code is licensed under the GPL v2.0 license, everything under "/source/fatfs" is licensed either under FatFS' license (MIT) or GPLv2

 ## Credits